Morning brief · 2026-06-28

-🚩 Watch: respiratory rate 16.71 elevated.
+🚩 Watch: 4 consecutive low-recovery days · respiratory rate 16.8 elevated.
 Cross-check before adding load.

 Today's call